 Many people will not need to be concerned about estate tax liabilities.
-Only the wealthiest estates are required to pay estate tax because the estate tax is assessed only on the portion of an estate’s total value that exceeds a specified exemption level As of 2015, the lifetime gift and estate tax exclusions is $5,430,000.
-Married couples can transfer a large amount of assets ($10.86 million in 2015) without owing federal gift or estate tax.
+Only the wealthiest estates are required to pay estate tax because the estate tax is assessed only on the portion of an estate’s total value that exceeds a specified exemption level.
+Refer to our article on gift and estate tax exemptions.
 For very large estates, there are tax avoidance actions that can be used to cut the potential estate tax liability.
 These actions include maximizing gifting during lifetime or setting up a charitable trust.
-You should consult with an attorney to discuss more complex pre-death planning if your estate is expected to be valued over $10.86 million dollars.
+You should consult with an attorney to discuss more complex pre-death planning if your estate is expected to be valued over $11 million dollars.

 Going through probate can be an arduous task for the surviving heirs and beneficiaries.
 Contact A People’s Choice for more information about how to avoid probate in California.
 Call us at 800-2747-2780.
 Our experienced staff is available by phone to answer your questions.